makrai/notes/el-haj23-unif-emo-vad.md

 * The combined model was trained on the EmoBank, SemEval-2018, and SSEC, tab 12
   * Additionally, separate models were trained for each individual dataset
 * We use the WASSA dataset (Section 3.3) as the test set for this experiment,
-  * each sentence in WASSA is annotated with a single categorical label (eg joy)
+  * each sentence in WASSA is annotated with a single category label (eg joy)
 * calculating the Euclidean Distance between the predicted VAD scores and the VAD scores of each of the four emotions as labeled in WASSA